 Well, almost uniform.

 Several years ago I found self-adhesive tabs which began my passion for tabs.
 I loved them but they were discontinued about two years ago and despite purchasing every package I could lay my hands on, I have nearly run out of them.
 So for this play I scoured the internet for something to replace them and found this free printable template.
-(The template will download when you click on the picture.)
+(The template has been removed since this was published.)
 I spent a silly amount of time on them, but I love the end result.
 And so you don’t have to spend nearly as much time I’ll add a pdf of my file.
 They were really easy to make.
 I printed it on card stock, cut and glued on to the edge of the divider.
 I found a heavy-duty glue stick worked best.

 What better time to start a blog?

 I should be sleeping.
 No, I should be writing.
 I have a study guide due tomorrow, rather today now, and still have a section left.
 Themes of a play.
 I’ve tried a variety of methods to finish it.
 Checking on it every 20 minutes to see if it’s disappeared or written itself is my favorite although likely the least productive.

 But there it remains with just a few sentences waiting…